uwezi/AVR-Dx/UPDI_plus_UART/readme.md

 <img width="6136" height="2456" alt="image" src="https://github.com/user-attachments/assets/d5e750f2-c559-4e88-9f6d-d164812b02ab" />

 # Files
-You find the KiCAD and gerber files in this directory.
+You can find the KiCAD and gerber files in this directory.

 There is also an OpenSCAD design and .stl files for a case for the programmer when you do not intend to use it on a breadbaord.